vonhoff/TilemapGenerator/README.md

 [![version](https://img.shields.io/badge/version-2.0.0-blue)](https://github.com/vonhoff/Animation2Tilemap/releases)
 [![license](https://img.shields.io/badge/license-MIT-blue)](LICENSE)

-Animation to Tilemap is a tool that simplifies the process of converting images or animated images into tilemaps and tilesets, compatible with [Tiled](https://www.mapeditor.org/) and other tile-based game development tools.
+Animation to Tilemap is a tool that simplifies the process of converting images or GIF animations into tilemaps and tilesets, compatible with [Tiled](https://www.mapeditor.org/) and other tile-based game development tools.

 ## Features